 Occult groups founded prior to World War I (1914-1918) emphasized communication through lectures, books, and local discussion groups.
 Spiritualism is an example of this type of group that borrowed heavily from the dominant Protestant culture, especially the idea of deferred spiritual reward.
 The Spiritualist movement began in the 1850s and was popular because it provided a solution to mortality, which was important after World War I. Pilgrimages were often organized to travel to war cemeteries.
 Spiritualists saw themselves as providing scientific validity to religious experience and faith.
 Spiritualists believed that the religious worldview could be saved by a foundation of scientific knowledge.

-Occult groups founded after World War II (1939-1945) were concerned with the individual, rather than discovering religion.
+Occult groups founded after World War II (1939-1945) were concerned with the individual rather than discovering religion.
 Examples of popular religions of this time are Zen Buddhism, Subud, Krishna Consciousness, and millenarian groups.
 Millenarian groups look to nuclear holocaust, earthquakes, floods, fires, and spacecraft to herald in a New Age.
-It is debated what will be the event, when it will come, the necessary spiritual preparations, and who should guide people.
-Millenarian groups try to explain conditions of an irrational society drawing on rediscovered knowledge from the ancient past.
+It is debated what the event will be when it comes, the necessary spiritual preparations, and who should guide people.
+Millenarian groups try to explain the conditions of an irrational society by drawing on rediscovered knowledge from the ancient past.

 Millenarian groups are popular because they offer an identity to a group when their social identity or cultural identity is threatened.
 For those who adhere to millenarian beliefs, anxiety and fear will disappear from the human condition only if people embrace nature, avoid frustration and abuse and gain immunity from illness and disease.
 In apocalyptic systems of belief, the current society is reinforced by faith in its inevitable destruction and redemption by divine forces.
 These types of beliefs are attractive in a world threatened by nuclear war, chemical and biological destruction, and viruses.